 World Campus accepts payments made by a third party — your company, for example.
-If your company is paying for your tuition and fees, our Student Financial Services office must receive an Authorization to Bill.
-An Authorization to Bill is a form from your company on letterhead and must include your name, semester of enrollment, company address, and payment amount.
+If your company is paying for your tuition and fees, our World Campus and Continuing Education Bursar Office must receive an authorization to bill.
+An authorization to bill is a form from your company on letterhead and must include your name, semester of enrollment, company address, and payment amount.
 Once Penn State receives an authorization to bill, your employer has 30 days to make the payment.

 Penn State offers extensive tuition assistance to military students and veterans, including GI Bill and grant-in-aid, as well as ROTC and Yellow Ribbon programs.
 Please visit the Paying for Your Education or Grants and Scholarships pages for details.

-If you’ve transferred to Penn State from another institution and are applying for financial aid, there is an additional step you must take to ensure that your aid is processed quickly and accurately.
+If you've transferred to Penn State from another institution and are applying for financial aid, there is an additional step you must take to ensure that your aid is processed quickly and accurately.
 After you have filed the FAFSA and submitted your transcripts, you must inform your previous institution you will not be returning and confirm that your previous institution has cancelled any pending aid disbursements.
-You cannot receive aid at two different institutions at the same time.
+You cannot receive federal aid at two different institutions at the same time.
 Depending on the point in the academic year in which you decide to transfer, your aid eligibility may be limited if you already accessed a significant portion of aid elsewhere.
 View the annual loan limits for Federal Direct Stafford Loans.

 Additional Transfer Student Aid Resources: